top of page

 The Giving Tree, by Shel Silverstein

 23. The Giving Tree, by Shel Silverstein.
 My mother treated this book reverentially, like an urn.
 We opened and closed the cover with great care, and didn't touch the pages with dirty hands.
 At age four it was a weighty prophecy that I understood and feared at the atomic level.
-My mother would die for me, and I would die for my children, and so on.
+My mother would get old, and I would watch her die, and I would get old and my children would watch me die, and so on.

 --Jana Redd